beekhof/docs/recover_affected_workloads.md

 In kubernetes world there is no concept of rescheduling.
 When pods are bounded to a node they run till termination.
-In a case of hardware failure, or some other resource problem that hangs the OS, there is no built-in solution to migrate or restart existing pods.
+In a case of hardware failure, or some other resource problem that freezes the OS, there is no built-in solution to migrate or restart existing pods.

 If the node misbehaves, and processes can not run anymore the control